Home/Calculators/Jumbo Reverse Mortgage

 Does a jumbo reverse mortgage have a line of credit that grows?

 Yes.
 Many jumbo reverse mortgage products include a line of credit that grows at a fixed rate of approximately 1.5% per year, with a $20/month servicing fee drawn from the LOC.
-This is structurally similar to a HECM LOC, but grows much more slowly — at current rates, a HECM LOC compounds at approximately 8.5%/year.
-On high-value homes where the jumbo starts with a larger base, it takes roughly 4–5 years before the HECM LOC catches up.
+The growth rate and structure differs from a HECM LOC — ask your financial planner or originator to run a comparison using actual amortization schedules for your specific scenario.

 When is a jumbo reverse mortgage the only option?